YeisonAndreyLiCe/python_intermediate_topics/README.md

 3
 ```

-## Decorators (Hight order functions)
+## Decorators (Higher order functions)
 **Decorators are a way to wrap a function**, and add extra functionalities to such a function. `A decorator is a function that takes another function as an argument and returns a function`

 ### Example
 ```python